hipe/tmx/common/doc/issues/021-the-event-predicate-narrative.md

 NOTE - experimental syntax

-what does nil mean? the mnemonic is "i expect a nil value from the actual event array at the last explicitly stated index (expressed with a ::Fixnum).
+what does nil mean? the mnemonic is "i expect a nil value from the actual event array at the last explicitly stated index (expressed with an ::Integer).
 It is _the_ way to assert the expected exact number of events in the actual list.
 Using `nil` without an explicitly stated index before it is undefined.